 At June 30, 2017, management re-evaluated, with assistance of a third-party expert, the market share data, the gross-to-net revenue adjustment assumptions and Glumetza demand data, including the delay in launch of additional generic equivalent products and the entry of an authorized generic product by Valeant.
 These data and assumptions are based on available but limited information.
-The Company's expected future cash flows as of June 30, 2017 have been adjusted based on the demand and supply data of Glumetza and the authorized generic equivalent product launched by Valeant.
+At September 30, 2017, management updated the expected future cash flows based on the current period demand and supply data of Glumetza and the authorized generic equivalent product launched by Valeant.

-As of June 30, 2017, the Company's discounted cash flow analysis reflects its expectations as to the amount and timing of future cash flows up to the valuation date, including adding future cash flows for the authorized generic equivalent product.
+As of September 30, 2017, the Company's discounted cash flow analysis reflects its expectations as to the amount and timing of future cash flows up to the valuation date, including future cash flows for the authorized generic equivalent product.
 The Company continues to monitor whether the generic competition further affects sales of Glumetza and thus royalties on such sales paid to the Company, and the impact of the launched authorized generic equivalent.
 Due to the uncertainty around Valeant's marketing and pricing strategy, as well as the recent generic competition and limited historical demand data after generic market entrance, the Company may need to further evaluate future cash flows in the event of more rapid reduction or increase in market share of Glumetza and its authorized generic equivalent product and/or a further erosion in net pricing.
-In January 2016, the Company exercised its audit right under the Depomed Royalty Agreement with respect to the Glumetza royalties.
-The independent auditors engaged to perform the royalty audit completed it in July 2017, and the Company is awaiting Valeant's response to the audit findings.
+In February 2016, at the Company's request and pursuant to the Depomed Royalty Agreement, Depomed exercised its audit right with respect to Glumetza royalties.
+The independent auditors engaged to perform the royalty audit completed it in July 2017, and based upon the results of the audit, Depomed, on behalf of the Company, filed a lawsuit on September 7, 2017, against Valeant and one of its subsidiaries, claiming damages for unpaid royalties, fees and interest.
+Valeant, Depomed and the Company entered into a settlement agreement on October 27, 2017 whereby the parties agreed to dismiss the litigation, with prejudice, and Valeant agreed to pay to Depomed \$13.0 million.
+The settlement payment was transferred to the Company under the terms of the Depomed Royalty Agreement in November of 2017 and has been reflected in the Depomed royalty rights asset discounted cashflow valuation as of September 30, 2017.

 On May 31, 2016, the Company obtained a notification indicating that the FDA approved Jentadueto XR for use in patients with Type 2 diabetes.
 In June 2016, the Company received a \$6.0 million FDA approval milestone pursuant to the terms of the Depomed Royalty Agreement.
 The product approval was earlier than initially expected.
 Based on the FDA approval and anticipated timing of the product launch, the Company adjusted the timing of future cash flows and discount rate used in the discounted cash flow model at June 30, 2016.
 Management re-evaluated, with assistance of a third-party expert, the cash flow assumptions for Jentadueto XR and revised the discounted cash flow model.
-As of June 30, 2017, the Company's discounted cash flow analysis reflects its expectations as to the amount and timing of future cash flows up to the valuation date.
+As of September 30, 2017, the Company's discounted cash flow analysis reflects its expectations as to the amount and timing of future cash flows up to the valuation date.

 On September 21, 2016, the Company obtained a notification indicating that the FDA approved Invokamet XR for use in patients with Type 2 diabetes.
 The product approval triggered a \$5.0 million approval milestone payment to the Company pursuant to the terms of the Depomed Royalty Agreement.
-Based on the FDA approval and timing of the product launch, the Company adjusted the timing of future cash flows and discount rate used in the discounted cash flow model at June 30, 2017.
+Based on the FDA approval and timing of the product launch, the Company adjusted the timing of future cash flows and discount rate used in the discounted cash flow model at September 30, 2017.